 The dramatic peaks of Union Island are a short down-wind sail away.
-Enter Clifton Harbor and complete check-in formalities for St. Vincent territory.
+Enter Clifton Harbour and complete check-in formalities for St. Vincent territory.
 Set sail for palm-lined Saltwhistle Bay on the north west shore of Mayreau (12nm).
 Snorkel the reef on Grand Col Point.
 Hidden behind the pristine beach and palms of Saltwhistle Bay is a fine resort where you can enjoy dinner Flintstone-style on rock tables.

 DAY 4: Tobago Cays

 Take an early morning stroll to the top of Mayreau and enjoy the magnificent views of the Tobago Cays and surrounding islands.
 Navigate the channel to the Tobago Cays (5nm) under the midday sunlight.
-The horseshoe reef offers limitless snorkeling and some fine drift dives.
+The horseshoe reef offers limitless snorkelling and some fine drift dives.
 Dine aboard under the stars, in the knowledge that you are in one of the most spectacular anchorages on earth.

 DAY 5: Tyrrel Bay

 Sail back to cosmopolitan Clifton Harbour to check out of St. Vincent territory, then ease the sheets for a great down-wind sail to Tyrrel Bay on Carriacou (15nm).